 In any case, once you successfully browse to this URL, you will see the list of web services.

 WSDL for each service is available by clicking on the WSDL link next to the name of the service.
 There are many services; one for each of the services available from the Liferay API.

 Once you click on one of the WSDL links, the Web Service Definition Language document will be displayed.
 This document can be used to generate client code in any language that supports it.
 You can either save the document to your local machine and then generate the client code that way, or use your tool to trigger Liferay to generate the document dynamically by using one of the URLs above.

-For further information about developing applications that take advantage of Liferay's remote services, please see Liferay in Action.
+For further information about developing applications that take advantage of Liferay's remote services, please see the Liferay Developer's Guide.